mlazarovits/BayesianClustering/README.md

 	- this is also the case for the variational EM algorithm, except once the prior parameters are set, the parameters are updated to seed the algorithm (initial M0-step, then alternate between E-M)
 - if you are having trouble with the variational GMM, play around with the initial values of the parameters
 	- it helps if $\beta_k$ and $\nu_k$ are the same order of magnitude
-- default initial values of the Gaussian priors are set to:
+- default initial values of the Gaussian prior (Normal-Wishart) are set to:
 	- $\beta_0 = 0.001$
 	- $\vec{m}_0 = \vec{0}$
 	- $\nu_0 = (D - 1) + 0.001$